 Database administrators need to collaborate with teams, which requires good communication.
-They must also be capable of being both a leader and a team player.
-The DBA needs to work without supervision, must be detail-oriented, and communicate well with other staff.
+They must also be capable of being both leaders and team players.
+The DBA needs to work without supervision, be detail-oriented, and communicate well with other staff.
 Soft skills that are especially desirable include:

 A database administrator does not have a static career.
-This career field is currently in a constant state of evolution.
-The successful DBA is adaptable and makes learning a part of their scheduled activities.
+This career field is in a constant state of evolution.
+Successful DBAs are adaptable and make learning a part of their scheduled activities.
 At many companies, you can spend a few hours per week getting paid to study.
-Make sure a continuing education program is included in the job description.
-Some DBAs read magazines, web-based content, and books on a daily basis, while some prefer to attend formal training seminars or conferences.
+Make sure the job description includes a continuing education program.
+Some DBAs read magazines, web content, and books on a daily basis, while some prefer to attend formal training seminars or conferences.
 Both forms of education are a good idea.

-Cloud computing is changing the roles and responsibilities of database administrators in dramatic ways.
+Cloud computing has changed the roles and responsibilities of database administrators in dramatic ways.
 DBAs working with the cloud no longer need to be anchored to their databases.
 The move to the cloud is steadily shifting the responsibilities of a DBA from hands-on tasks to working on proactive projects that improve efficiency.
 Database administrators can focus on developing solutions and innovations that assist the IT teams and business users.
-Steve Daheb, Senior Vice President of Oracle’s Cloud Business Group, said:

 Capacity planning is a core responsibility of database administrators.
 Capacity planning is about estimating what resources will be needed – and available – in the future.
 These resources include computer hardware, software, storage, and connection infrastructure.
 Fortunately, planning for infrastructure-as-a-service (IaaS) is quite similar to planning for on-premise.
 The basic difference in planning is the additional flexibility offered by the cloud.
 This flexibility allows DBAs to plan for the business’s immediate needs instead of planning for needs three to four years in advance.
 DBAs can also make use of the cloud’s ability to quickly scale up or down to meet the client’s demands.